 An employee in this classification may perform any of the following duties.
-However, these duties do not include all of the specific tasks that an employee may be expected perform.
+However, these duties do not include all of the specific tasks that an employee may be expected to perform.

 - Review client intake forms and determine general eligibility for Home Repair Program.

 - Conduct Home Repair Loan site visits and project evaluation.